riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ## Debugging and bash scripts

-As each `work/` subdirectory has symbolic links to any input files it requires,plus a bash script with the command that was run, that specific step can be run standalone.
+As described in [Nextflow `work/` directory](./prep-riboviz-operation#nextflow-work-directory), each Nextflow `work/` subdirectory has symbolic links to any input files it requires, plus a bash script with the command that was run, that specific step can be run standalone.
 This can be useful for debugging.
 For example:

 ```console
 $ cd work/37/b11ee1d2fb315a1b72adb65c11b44/